UNCP Percussion Studio and Ensemble Handbook/Syllabus 2014-2015

-Special thanks to Ben Toth, Michael Bump, Jeff Moore and Wayne Bovenschen for providing many of the ideas utilized in this handbook.
+Special thanks to Ben Toth, Michael Bump, Jeff Moore, Tracy Wiggins, and Wayne Bovenschen for providing many of the ideas utilized in this handbook.

 Goals For Instruction

 All UNCP students are required to have completed a portfolio which represents their work by the time of graduation.
 In order to make this easier be sure that you keep any program on which you are listed as well as a recording of any performance you give.
-Other portfolio items will include: your weekly practice sheets; weekly lesson sheets; listening forms; composition research forms; concert reviews; article reviews; research projects and book reports.
-From your other classes be sure to keep tests and papers on which you receive high marks also.
-The portfolio will be arranged according to the student learning outcomes that you will be given in all of your syllabi.
+Other portfolio items will include: your weekly practice sheets; weekly lesson sheets; listening forms; composition research forms; concert reviews; article reviews; research projects, and book reports.
+From your other classes be sure to keep tests and papers on which you receive high marks.
+The portfolio will be arranged according to the student learning outcomes that you will be given in syllabi.

 Student Learning Outcomes